benjaminjackson/fix-me/README.md

 - There are layout bugs in the detail view on rotation
 - It crashes when going into and out of detail views quickly

-Fix as many issues as you can, and if you have extra time, refactor the code to make it as clean as you can within the allotted time.
+Fix as many issues as you can, **without changing the appearance or behavior of the app's UI**, and if you have extra time, refactor the code to make it as clean as you can within the allotted time.